-Gestalt therapy is a humanistic and holistic psychotherapy option that can be used to treat things like anxiety, depression, and relationship issues.
-Gestalt therapy draws from many other counseling theories that emphasize awareness building, relationships, and personal choice.
-The goal is to help people overcome blockages in order to live more satisfying and fulfilling lives.1,2,3
+Gestalt therapy draws from many other counseling theories like humanism and holistic psychology that emphasize awareness building, relationships, and personal choice.
+The goal is to help people overcome blockages in order to live more satisfying and fulfilling lives.1,2,3 It can be used to treat concerns like anxiety, depression, and relationship issues.

 What Is Gestalt Therapy?

-Gestalt therapy is a type of psychotherapy that contains elements of many other counseling theories, including person-centered therapy, existential and humanistic therapy, as well as aspects of psychodynamic therapy.
-It also has elements of systems theories emphasizing that a person can’t be understood without looking at the context of their life and relationships.1,3,4,5
+Gestalt therapy is a type of psychotherapy that contains elements of many other counseling theories, including person-centered therapy, humanistic therapy, as well as aspects of psychodynamic therapy.
+It also has elements of systems theories, emphasizing that a person can’t be understood without looking at the context of their life and relationships.1,3,4,5

 Gestalt therapy was also influenced by Eastern philosophies that highlight the importance of here-and-now practices like mindfulness and acceptance.
 While Gestalt therapists consider the relevance of certain unresolved issues from the past, they tend to address these issues in the present using experiential techniques.1,5 The Gestalt approach was first developed in the 40s and has some followers, but it’s still a relatively uncommon therapeutic approach.